• Alex Mayyasi

 Gastro Obscura

 I was hired as the founding editor of Gastro Obscura in 2017.
 In its second year, Gastro Obscura was one of three publications nominated for a James Beard Award in Best Food Coverage in a General Interest Publication.
 (Huzzah!)
-We published a book, Gastro Obscura: A Food Adventurer's Guide, in October 2021.
+We published a bestselling book, Gastro Obscura: A Food Adventurer's Guide, in October 2021.

 Read Gastro Obscura >>